 Original features and state-of-the-art technology combine perfectly at Weetwood Hall.
 The original Manor House was built in 1625 and has been gradually extended.
-There are 106 well equipped en-suite bedrooms offering six different styles of accommodation from junior double to luxury bedrooms.
-Rooms in the Manor House have period features whilst the rooms in the newer wing are more contemporary in style.
+There are 114 well equipped en-suite bedrooms offering six different styles of accommodation from junior double to luxury bedrooms.

 The hotel has three dining options - the Woodlands Restaurant, the contemporary style Brasserie and Conservatory that looks out over the Italian Gardens, and the traditional style Stables pub.
 Serving locally sourced food on its menus, Weetwood Hall is also one of the few Leeds hotels with an award winning Stables pub in its grounds, serving Cask Marque real ales.

-All 106 en-suite rooms offer Satellite/Freeview flat screen televisions with 20 TV/radio channels including Sky Sports amd two sub-titled channels, complimentary, unlimited WiFi, an alarm clock, beverage tray with tea and coffee making facilities, mineral water and chocolate, hairdryer, international direct dial telephone, trouser press and iron, key card access, razor electrical socket, smoke alarms and temperature control.
-The majority of rooms are non-smoking.
+All 114 en-suite rooms offer Satellite/Freeview flat screen televisions with 20 TV/radio channels including Sky Sports amd two sub-titled channels, complimentary, unlimited WiFi, an alarm clock, beverage tray with tea and coffee making facilities, mineral water and chocolate, hairdryer, international direct dial telephone, trouser press and iron, key card access, razor electrical socket, smoke alarms and temperature control.
 14 rooms are located in the original Manor House.
 The hotel is non-smoking.